Frequently Asked Questions (FAQ)

 Yes, you can.

 The trial version is free and works for 30 days.
 All backup features are fully functional during the trial.
 Restoring items is limited to 5 per folder.
+If you want to test the restore feature without this limit, you can contact CodeTwo Customer Service and ask for a special temporary license key that removes the limit for a few mailboxes.

 After the trial ends, the software ceases to operate, but all settings and completed backups are kept.
 When you activate CodeTwo Backup for Exchange with a license key, the software will pick up from where you left off during the trial.